Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 1. Design & Implement
 1. Master

+## Tutorials & Projects

+- Link to all of the technical tutorials, projects, and course-level assignments (i.e. tutorials, contractor project, custom projects, etc)
+- Use a list

+## Evaluation

+To pass this course you must meet the following requirements:

+- No more than two no call no shows
+- No more than four excused absences
+- Make up all classwork from all absences
+- Finish all required tutorials and projects
+- Pass the final exam (summative assessment) >=80%

 ## Lessons

 Should be ~13 planned lessons (7 weeks x 2 meetings per week -~1 holiday)